CMastrom/autogenerate/README.md

 Instructions:
 If using bash:
     Insert this into your .bash_profile file located ~/.bash_profile: alias gen='/{full_path_to_this_cloned_repository}/autogenerate/./gen'
 If using zshell (if your terminal displays:
     Insert this into your .zshrc file located ~/.zshrc: alias gen='/{full_path_to_this_cloned_repository}/autogenerate/./gen'

 Am I using Bash or Zshell?
     If your Terminal shows a '$' at the end of the paths, then it is using bash, while if it is a '%' then it is probably using zshell.
 Type in an incorrect command (such as 'thisistotallynotacommand') and take not if the returned error is 'sh: unrecognized syntax' or 'zsh: unrecognized syntax': zsh is zshell and sh is bash.

 To manually run:
     /{full_path_to_this_cloned_repository}/autogenerate/./gen file_name

 If you setup the alias:
     gen file_name

 For help:
     gen help

+If you install Java, you can use a better version of gen that utilizes more commands!
+Same idea as above, but instead of aliasing './gen' do: alias jen='java /{full_path}/autogenerate/gen.java'

+For help:
+    jen help